control-owl/control-owl.github.io/_drafts/2025-06-19-executable-hunt.md

 ### 2025-06-19 at 16:16

+I am trying to automate my build process using GitHub CI/CD workflows.
+Initially, I thought that when I changed something in my app and saved it, it would produce a binary file that users could download and use as the latest version of my app.
+The whole process must be automated.

-try to produce executable on a GitHub.
-I started with a Linux MUSL.
+I am trying to produce an executable on GitHub.
+I started with **Linux MUSL**.

-Few minutes later, and I got stuck by cross-platform problems.
+A few minutes later, I encountered **cross-platform** issues.

-Next step, try to put it in a container and build it like that.
+The next step is to put it in a **container** and build it that way.

-And this is the moment when you get **300 build errors**.
-All linked to static libraries.
+That's when you get 300 build errors.
+They were all linked to **static libraries**.

-Why did I decided to do first **x86_64-unknown-linux-musl** and then the rest?
+Why did I decide to start with **x86_64-unknown-linux-musl** and then do the rest?

-Now think pause...

 ### 2025-06-21

-It is 2 days after.
+Two days have passed.
 Still no progress.
-Waisted whole Saturday to resolve this.
+I wasted the whole day Saturday trying to resolve this.
+In this moment I do not know how to read error logs and what to do with them.

 ### 2025-06-24

-Now it is 5 days after, I think I have it.
+It's been five days, and I think I have it.

-Yesterday I was wake late and was almost there but when I resolve 1 problem, 2 more pops out.
+Yesterday, I woke up late and was almost there, but when I solved one problem, two more popped up.

+...

-I finally made it.
-It is working for now in test environment.
-It took me 27 try to get it properly.
+I finally made it!
+It's working for now in the test environment.
+It took me 27 tries to get it right.
-Is 5 days too much or too less to resolve something which you never knew few months ago?
+Is five days too long or too short to resolve something you didn't know about a few days ago?

 ### 2025-06-25

-I forgot for so many things.
-I am trying to resolve this, I was missing a signature file yesterday.
+I forgot so many things.Yesterday, I was missing a signature file.
-I implemented a PGP key in my GitHub which only signs my whole builded project and makes sure that I am the last one who builded it.
+I implemented a GPG key on GitHub that only signs my entire built project and verifies that I am the last person to build it.
-If key is missing, means, that anyone could build this app and potentially compromise some processes.
+If the key is missing, it means that somebody else builded this app and potentially compromised some processes.

 If everything is green, then it is trusted!

 ### 2025-06-28

-It is still not done.
-I am still trying to get basic build for Linux and macOS.
-And as I was writing this I managed to get it.
+It's not finished yet.
+I am trying to create a basic build for Linux and macOS.
+As I was writing this, I managed to do so.

-Yesterday I noticed that Rust got an update, and I had to rewrite most of my code since println! and format! commands did changed and therefore I had more than 300 errors.
+Yesterday, I noticed that Rust had been updated.
+I had to rewrite most of my code because the **println!** and **format!** commands had changed, resulting in more than 300 project errors.

-It took ma whole day to repair that, and then get back to finalizing my GitHub workflows.
+It took me a whole day to fix that and then finalize my GitHub workflows.

+I managed to automate build process for **Linux GNU** and **macOS**.

-Now I will try Linux MUSL.
+Now, I will try **Linux MUSL**.
+If you are unfamiliar with MUSL, it is a type of build in which all dependencies are hard-coded into your app.
+This is how "**portable**" apps are produced.
+A portable app can run on any Linux system.
+For me, this is the perfect app since Linux has so many different distributions, such as Debian, Fedora, and Arch Linux.

-I am trying so many different ways to resolve statical binary.
+I have tried many different ways to resolve the static binary.

-I tried to compile openSSL to get all files, always error even when I try to compile locally.
+I tried to compile OpenSSL to get all the files, but I always got an error, even when I tried to compile it locally.

-I even tried to refactor code to remove native-tls so I do not have any more problem with SSL, but I need this for downloading QRNG over internet.
+I tried refactoring the code to remove native-tls, but then I couldn't download the QRNG over the internet.

-Now I am trying with Docker containers.
-I honestly never ever tried Docker.
+Now, I am trying **Docker** containers.
+Honestly, I have never tried Docker before.
-Let's see how long will this take
+Let's see how long this will take.

 ### 2025-06-30

-Last day in June.
-I am stuck with static Linux files .a and with Docker containers.
-I even asked Chappity how to do it.
-It avoided answer, by telling me do it with AppImage.
-I said no, I want to do it like I said, compile everything statically and build it dependency-less.
+The last day of **June**.
+I'm stuck with static Linux files and Docker containers.
+I even asked Chappity for help.
+He avoided answering by telling me to do it with **AppImage**.
+I said no; I want to compile everything statically and build it without dependencies.

-I want to have an app, which you can run where-ever you want.
-You need nothing.
-Just execute it.
+I want an app that you can run wherever you want, no dependencies, just execute it and that's it.

 **And it must run!**

-Next avoid was do it with Flatpak.
-I said: "no, I really want to build my app with MUSL like I said.".
+The next option was to do it with Flatpak.
+I said: "*No, I really want to build my app with MUSL, as I said.*"

-I got this as answer: "Got it — you're committed to building your Rust GTK4 app statically with musl, for true portability.
+I received this answer: "*Got it—you're committed to building your Rust GTK4 app statically with MUSL for true portability.
 That’s a **hardcore** but valid goal.
-Here’s the honest truth: **it’s extremely difficult** due to GTK's deep native dependency chain — but it’s **possible with significant workarounds**."
+Here’s the honest truth: It’s extremely difficult due to GTK's deep native dependency chain, but possible with significant workarounds.*"

-And this is all what I wanted to hear.
-No quick code or some workaround, only realization that it is possible.
-For me it means, I already did it, I just have to try until this day comes.
+This is exactly what I wanted to hear.
+There's no quick code or workaround; only the realization that **it's possible**.
+To me, that means I've already done it; I just have to keep trying until the day I succeed.

 # It's July

 Still nothing.
-I am trying every day, non-stop when I have my time.
+I try every day without stopping when I have time.

-I spend 2,358 minutes on GitHub Workflows.
+I have spent **2,358 minutes** on GitHub Workflows.

-742 times I tried to cross-compile, and it allways failed with some xy package missing.
+I have tried to cross-compile **742** times, and it always fails due to a missing xy package.

-One run takes now 8 minutes.
-I write in my code few words, press Save, and I wait 8 mintes to see if it is working.
-It is slowest writing in world.
-Such delay.
-Like I am trying to code from Mars with RDP session with Earth.
+One run now takes **eight minutes**.
+I write a few words in my code, press Save, and wait eight minutes to see if it's working.
+It is the slowest writing process in the world.
+Such a delay!
+It's like I'm trying to code from Mars with an RDP session to Earth.

-So sloooooow.
-It takes 480 seconds to compile first dependency, cargo-c.
-And then come all gtk4 dependencies.
-If only compile is instant, like a mouse click, click and done.
+It's so slow.
+It takes 480 seconds to compile the first dependency, Cargo-C. Then come all the GTK4 dependencies.
+If only the compile were instant, like a click of a mouse, click and done.

 And it is summer.
-I am sweating like a idiot in a room without a window.
-And all I do is wait.
+I'm sweating like an idiot in a windowless room.
+All I do is wait.

-2,358 minutes is 39 hours.
+2,358 minutes is **39 hours**.

-I lost day and half of my life staring in monitor and WAIT!
+I lost a day and a half of my life staring at the monitor and waiting!

 ## 2025-07-04

-I set up Docker local on my machine.
-It takes time to debug it online and waiting time.
-With RustRover I managed to set up docker and It works fine.
-I expected that I would build it at least 2 times faster as GitHub Workflows, but honestly, I am slower.
-It takes time to build all dependencies, and all of my 12 cores goes to 100%.
-Can you imagine how hot is in the room after my 8 hours long compiling marathon.
-I am sweating here.
-I managed to resolve pango static library.
+I set up Docker **locally** on my machine.
+Debugging it online takes time, as does the waiting time.
+With RustRover, I managed to set up Docker, and it works fine.
+I expected to build it at least twice as fast as GitHub Workflows, but honestly, I'm slower.
+Building all the dependencies takes time, and all 12 of my cores go to 100%.
+Can you imagine how hot the room is after my eight-hour **compiling marathon**?
+I'm sweating here.
+I managed to resolve the Pango static library.

-So, first static QR2M dependency is resolved, now the rest:
+The first static QR2M dependency is resolved; now, on to the rest:

 - [x] pango
 - [ ] librsvg